 The best option near Coney Island is right on the boardwalk at Paul’s Daughter.
 Get chocolate and vanilla swirl in a cone and wash off in the water after a quarter of it melts all over your hands.

-Cote Korean Steakhouse recently launched a new to-go window called “Summer Stand” that’s open from Thursday to Sunday between 4 and 8:30pm.
-You can stop by their spot on 22nd Street between 5th and 6th for soft serve, trays of fried chicken, and frosé.
-They have five outdoor tables set up by the window where you can hang out with your ice cream and fried chicken (along with anything else from their general takeout menu).
+Cote Korean Steakhouse has a to-go window where you can get soft serve, trays of fried chicken, and cocktails.
+They have outdoor tables tables set up by the window where you can hang out with your ice cream and fried chicken (along with anything else from their general takeout menu), as well as indoor dining available.

 This Swedish candy store on the LES typically has chocolate and vanilla soft serve available.
 They’re open every day from 10am to midnight, so keep this in mind when you’re on the Lower East Side late at night and you’d like a dollop of cold sugar.